ballerina-platform/module-ballerinax-salesforce/README.md

 #### Get Account by Id

-User needs to pass the Id of the account and the names of the fields needed parameters for the ‘getAccountById’ remote function.
+User needs to pass the Id of the account and the names of the fields needed parameters for the `getAccountById` remote function.
 Function will return the record in json format at success.

 ```ballerina